| Real Name | Roman Arkadyevich Abramovich |

 - ^ "Zelensky introduces sanctions against 256 Russian businessmen, their family members, incl.
 Abramovich".
 Interfax-Ukraine.
 21 October 2022.

-- ^ a b "Canada announces first use of seizure and forfeiture mechanism against sanctioned persons".
+- ^ "Canada announces first use of seizure and forfeiture mechanism against sanctioned persons".
 McCarthy Tétrault.
 20 December 2022.

 - ^ Kar-Gupta, Sudip; Faulconbridge, Guy (20 December 2023).
 De Clercq, GV; Sithole-Matarise, Emelia; Heinrich, Mark (eds.).
 "Russian billionaire Abramovich loses legal challenge against EU sanctions".
 Reuters.